01604 765007

 Check the air pressure monthly

-A correct tyre pressure will prevent tyre wear and can save you on fuel.
-Check the tyre pressure once in 3-4 weeks when the tyres are cold and compare the reading with the recommendation for your type of car.
+A correct tyre pressure will prevent tyre wear and can save on fuel costs.
+Check the tyre pressure once every 3-4 weeks when the tyres are cold and compare the reading with the recommendation for your type of car.
 Remember to adapt the pressure when you carry heavy loads.
-Find out more on tyre pressure.

 Inspect the tyres

-Try to regularly inspect your tyres though it is not that easy to do.
-When you see cuts, cracks or sidewall bulges, it is best to get extra advice.
+Try to regularly inspect your tyres, aim for each time you check the air pressure.
+If you see cuts, cracks or sidewall bulges, it is best to get extra advice.

 Adapt your driving style